Terms and Conditions

 11.9 FutureLab’s liability to the Customer in relation to any event or series of related events will not exceed the greater of the total amount paid and payable by the Customer to FutureLab under the Agreement during the 5 month period immediately preceding the event or events giving rise to the claim.

-11.10 FutureLab’s aggregate liability to the Customer under the Agreement will not exceed the greater of the total amount paid and payable by the Customer to FutureLab under the Agreement.
+11.10 FutureLab’s aggregate liability to the Customer under the Agreement [and any collateral contracts] will not exceed the greater of the total amount paid and payable by the Customer to FutureLab under the Agreement.

 12. Data protection